 - to establish a base for future development; and

-- to evaluate progress in the area of diversity, both as to underrepresented minorities and women.
+- to evaluate progress in the area of diversity, equity, and inclusion.

 The benefits to be derived from academic reviews are varied and relate to all levels of the University.
 The process of preparing a self-assessment in itself can lead to new insights concerning functions, problems, needs, and future directions on the part of the academic unit or program.
-Service on review committees broadens the perspectives of faculty concerning the missions and interrelationships of departments, programs and colleges within the University.
-The results of reviews can provide one basis for determining departmental, collegiate and University priorities for program development and resource allocation.
+Service on review committees broadens the perspectives of faculty concerning the missions and interrelationships of departments, programs, and colleges within the University.
+These academic reviews allow faculty to have direct input on recommendations for improvements in academic administrative structure and function.
+These activities facilitate productive communication between faculty, shared governance, and University administration.
+The results of reviews can provide one basis for determining departmental, collegiate, and University priorities for program development and resource allocation.
 Finally, the review system represents the fundamental component of the University's long-range planning process through which the Board of Regents will assess the future needs and development of the institution.
 In sum, the academic review process plays a critical role in maintaining institutional vitality, planning, and improving the quality of our programs, facilities, staff, students, faculty, and administration.
 Therefore, the Executive Vice President and Provost will report annually to the Faculty Senate on the results of academic reviews, stressing the implications of reviews for planning at the University level.

 The following policies and guidelines are meant to emphasize the need for clearly defining the various components of the review process and the procedures to be followed so as to make this process more widely understood and effective.
 In addition, these policies focus on the importance of a full consideration of the recommendations resulting from the review.
-These policies may be supplemented by policies and guidelines for academic program reviews, collegiate reviews, and decanal reviews that are developed by the Executive Vice President and Provost, in consultation with the Faculty Senate.
 Colleges are responsible for regular reviews of their departments and academic programs.
-Collegiate reviews of departments and programs should follow the policies and guidelines in this chapter, as supplemented by the policies and guidelines promulgated by the Executive Vice President and Provost.
+Collegiate reviews of departments and programs should follow the policies and guidelines in this chapter.

 Except for reviews of administrators for whom the President is responsible, the Executive Vice President and Provost shall have overall responsibility for monitoring the implementation of this section.